Algérie Télécom

-Algeria Telecommunications Corporation (إتصالات الجزائر, Algérie Télécom) is a state-owned and the main telephone company in Algeria.
+Algeria Telecommunications Corporation (إتصالات الجزائر, Algérie Télécom) is a state-owned and the main telecommunications company in Algeria.
 It is the sole operator of the fixed telephony network and broadband internet in the country.

 Algérie Télécom is a subsidiary of Télécom Algérie Groupe after the latter's creation in 2017.

 Activities

 It introduced optical fiber since February 2018 to provide very high speed access.

 They mainly use the traditional fixed line, possibly equipped with ADSL, and are marketed under the brands of Algérie Télécom, fixed telephony and low-speed Internet (by modem), high-speed (by ADSL) and very high-speed (by optical fiber).

 On September 30, 2022, the number of fixed Internet subscribers (ADSL, FTTH and 4G LTE/Wimax) was 4.46 million (4.02 million on September 30, 2021).

 Among the 4.46 million fixed internet subscribers, 2.75 million subscribed to broadband internet (ADSL), 1.35 million to fixed 4G LTE, 353,039 to optical fiber to the home (FTTH) and 320 to WiMAX technology.

 Among the overall number of fixed Internet subscribers (4.46 million), 4.35 million were residential subscribers and 110,417 business subscribers.
 As for subscribers to the various fixed Internet offers, 85.07% had speeds between 10 and 20 Megas, 14.69% between 20 and 50 Megas and 0.19% between 50 and 100 Megas.

 In October 2021, Algérie Télécom announced that it had increased the internet speed from 2 Mbps to 10 Mbps, which becomes the minimum speed in Algeria.

 On November 14, 2022, Algérie Télécom reveals a new Idoom VDSL offer allowing customers and their families to take full advantage of a very high speed connection of up to 50 megabytes.

 On November 15, 2022, Algérie Télécom announces the launch of its new range of IDOOM Fiber offers on higher speed levels, up to 300 MB.
 These new offers, intended for residential customers, are as follows: